junxit/us-congress-bills-111/metadata.md

 - 2010-07-27 — Referred to House Education and Labor
 - 2010-07-27 — Referred to House Science and Technology
 - 2010-07-27 — Referred to the Committee on Science and Technology, and in addition to the Committee on Education and Labor, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2010-09-23 — Considered under suspension of the rules. (consideration: CR H6945-6947)
+- 2010-09-23 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1560.
+- 2010-09-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-09-23 — Mr. Polis (CO) moved to suspend the rules and agree to the resolution.
+- 2010-09-23 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H6945-6946)
+- 2010-09-23 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H6945-6946)